Courses in Paris Schools

 Fictions of Exile (SN); Women’s Autobiography (SN); Fin de siècle Suicides (SN); The Detective Novel (SN); The Rwanda Genocide (SN); Narratives of Chinese Diaspora (SN); African Oral Literature (SN); Intergenerational Conflicts (SN).

-Open only to students who major in English.
+Open only to students who major in English/Literature.
 Consult director early.

 French and Francophone Literature